Laptopwarrior482/Big-project/README.md

 The chatbot runs as a local Flask web server.
 1.Run the Flask App: Ensure you are in your activated virtual environment and execute the following command:

 "flask --app app run"

 2.Access the Interface: Open your web browser and navigate to the provided local address, typically http://127.0.0.1:5000, to interact with the chatbot interface (index.html).

 Testing:

 Testing ensures code integrity, functionality, and consistent adherence to standards.
 Run Unit/Integration Tests: The project uses pytest for testing the API endpoints and helper functions.
-Run this command in a new, separate terminal (while the Flask app is running in the first one):"pytest"
+Run this command in a new, separate terminal (while the Flask app is running in the first one):

+"pytest"

 1.Green output indicates all tests passed successfully; Red output indicates a failure in one or more test cases.
 2.Run a Conversation Test Script: The provided test_chatbot_api.py script simulates a multi-turn conversation via HTTP requests to verify session management and memory capabilities.

 "python test_chatbot_api.py"